Channel 7 (Punta del Este, Uruguay)

 Channel 7 is a local television station in Punta del Este, Uruguay, owned by Grupo Clarín.
 The station primarily rebroadcasts programs from co-owned Argentine network El Trece and from domestic broadcaster Canal 10, as well as local programming.

 History

-The station began broadcasting on January 18, 1968.
+The station began broadcasting on January 18, 1968 from Maldonado.
 It was known as "Canal 9 del Este" and broadcast on channel 9.
 On July 7, 1991, after 23 years, the station moved to channel 7 in a swap with TeleRocha, which moved to channel 9.
 The station for years after the swap was known as "Canal 7 Cerro Pan de Azúcar", referring to its transmitter site and high-power facility.